-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 Acquisitions, IPOs - and community as commodity?

 "From building Concur, to being on the executive team of SAP, whenever you do an acquisition there's always a business reason behind it," Singh says.

 "The business reason might be I want great technology, the business reason might be I need to be able to monetise a particular thing...
 The way I look at Docker is we want to solve a problem for a customer and we want to be so damn good at it our customer says 'I can't live without Docker'.

 "If you go to talk to the 430 people at Docker that's what we're focused on... solve the problem for the customer in a way that is absolutely brilliant and as such they can't live without us.

-If you can do that you build a great company, and whether that company is a standalone business as a public company that's billions in revenues - or as a part of another company - that's a whole separate discussion.
+"If you can do that you build a great company, and whether that company is a standalone business as a public company that's billions in revenues - or as a part of another company - that's a whole separate discussion.

 "If you look at why SAP bought Concur, Ariba, or Fieldglass, or SuccessFactors or Qualtrics," the former SAP executive says, "they did it because they wanted to deliver that functionality to their customers, and they have this economic or sales engine or distribution engine that's just bigger."